jongiddy/jongiddy.github.io/content/posts/method-resolution.md

 However the `self` argument to the method plays a more significant part than expected.

-First, it's useful to know that the ubiquitous method parameters `&self` and `&mut self` are syntactic sugar to combine a parameter called `self` with the parameter's type:
+First, it's useful to know that the ubiquitous method parameters `&self` and `&mut self` are syntactic sugar to combine a parameter called `self` with the parameter's type (another ergonomic feature that increases inconsistency, but simplifies a common pattern):

 ![Shorthand Self](/self-shorthand.png)